 Assistant Lighting Designers

-APPLICATIONS FOR ASSISTANT LIGHTING DESIGNERS ARE NOW CLOSED
+APPLICATIONS FOR ASSISTANT LIGHTING DESIGNERS WILL BE OPEN IN FEBRUARY.

 BYO’s Summer Season productions offers one position for an Assistant Lighting Designer.
 This is ideally suited to a Student in the 2nd or 3rd year of Study on a full time Lighting Course.